espinhogr/espinhogr.github.io/_posts/2015-11-17-scalaz-streams.md

       offset: Int, prevExtract: Int): Process[Task, MyRecord] = {
         import ImplicitFuture._

-        // Termination condition: if you read less than PAGE_SIZE in the
+        // Termination condition: if you've read less than PAGE_SIZE in the
         // last call it means that you are in the last page if (prevExtract < PAGE_SIZE)